 The Friends of START came about through two routes.
-Firsty, we wanted to involve survivors much more in helping us monitor what we do, how we do it, how we might do it better and in helping us plan any future developments and direction.
-Secondly, a number of survivors who had been involved with START wanted to know if they could help support us in any way, whether with fundraising, providing help with policies and procedures, and in looking at better ways of promoting our image and services including being ambassadors championing the service.
+Firstly, we wanted to involve survivors much more in helping us monitor what we do, how we do it, how we might do it better and in helping us plan any future developments and direction.
+Secondly, a number of survivors who had been involved with START wanted to know if they could help support us in any way, whether with fundraising, providing help with policies and procedures, or in looking at better ways of promoting our image and services, including being ambassadors championing the service.

 If you would like to know more about what the Friends do or want to contribute to START financially please get in touch with us (email or Contact page), or maybe if you can just offer some occasional time to help with a specific event without the commitment of regular meetings you can become an associate Friend – you can never have enough Friends.

 Victoria works in the UK Armed Forces, loves to travel and believes you can never have too much culture in your life.
 She was unfortunately a victim of rape and if it wasn’t for START, she doesn’t know where she would be today.
 When she was given the chance to become part of the Friends of START team she grasped the opportunity with both hands.
 “Just the thought that little old me could make a difference and save one person who has walked in my shoes, well I could never have turned that down”.
 Being part of a fantastic team and helping to fundraise gives Victoria an enormous sense of purpose.

 Like all of us that have suffered sexual trauma it’s hard to open up to anyone and it’s an emotional journey but its how we deal with it that makes a better future.
 At the end of my counselling I said I wanted to help others like me and that’s why I became a Friend of START.
 We are a great team and raise funds for START so that others can get the professional help that I had and then like me end up in a much better place where the past doesn’t rule the future.